juzuluag/testmicsvc/README.md

 ```

-The output can be checked also using a `Swagger Editor` like the picture below
+This output can be checked also using a `Swagger Editor` like the picture below to have an idea how the api is going to look like.
 ![swaggereditor](./images/swagger_editor.png)

+After all these points, avoiding to **manually** creating the api spec is the ideal case, avoiding to enter into an error prune scenario where the service and the consumer can be out-of-sync pretty easily.

 ## References